How do you pronounce Barbet?

 Is there a difference between males and females?

 This is a difficult question to answer for in general there is little difference between the sexes and it most often comes down to personal preference which is often based on what sex owners have experienced living within the past.
-Much of behavior is based on how the dog has been raised.
+Much of behaviour is based on how the dog has been raised.
 As a general rule males have been known to be more easy-going than females.
 Both male and female Barbet are wonderful and when raised properly they will have the loving, intelligent, and friendly personalities that the breed is known for, no matter what the sex.

 Are Barbets easy to train?